MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 # Set-CsTeamsMeetingBrandingPolicy

 ## SYNOPSIS
-The CsTeamsMeetingBrandingPolicy cmdlets enable administrators to control the appearance in meetings by defining custom background, logo and colors.
+The CsTeamsMeetingBrandingPolicy cmdlet enables administrators to control the appearance in meetings by defining custom backgrounds, logos, and colors.

 ## SYNTAX